kr55/ssis-cataloger-docs/download.md

 If you want to deactivate the product key, you can launch SSIS Cataloger Installer.exe and click the `Deactivate Product` button.
 This action is irreversible, and you cannot reactivate the product with the same product key.

 <img src="../media/DeactivateLicense.png" width="500">

+## How to install

+### Using the Installer
+1. Double-click the installer file `SSIS Cataloger Installer.exe` and follow the steps to complete the installation of SSIS Catalog Migration Wizard.

+{% include youtubePlayer.html id="VcYksuavI54" %}

 ### Manual Mode